MaibornWolff/metric-gardener/README.md

 -   function declarations (see functions metric below)
 -   binary logical operations (like AND and OR)

-NOTE: for now, the metric also counts default statements in switch-case-blocks for these languages: Java, C++, Python and Kotlin.

 **functions**<br>
 The number of function definitions inside a file.
 Includes all kinds of functions, like constructors, lambda functions, member functions, constructors, init blocks, etc.